roboll/helmfile/README.md

 To enable this mode, you need to define `tillerless: true` and set the `tillerNamespace` in the `helmDefaults` section or in the `releases` entries.

+Since every commands is run with `helm tiller run ...`, you have to disable concurrency.
+Otherwise you'll get mysterious errors about the tiller daemon.

 ## Separating helmfile.yaml into multiple independent files

 Once your `helmfile.yaml` got to contain too many releases,